Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-saltstone-smashers/chapter-5.md

 What most of them couldn't understand, however, was the species of the Smasher and how they worked.

-It was a small Gosti.
+It was a small, tiny, frail Gosti.

-Though it looked absolutely harmless now, Ardex quickly created a fiery cage for it.
+Though it looked absolutely harmless now, Ardex created a fiery cage for it.

 The Gosti looked at them with glassy eyes, as if woken from a stupor.
 Then they recognized her: it was _Mami_.
 The Gosti that influenced their decision to let the dinosaurs die so long ago, befriended the legendary dinosaur Donte, and led to the Stone Dinosaurs.

-Alix explained how to free Darus.
+Alix stroked his long whiskers.
+His pink fur turned to different colors as he explained how to free Darus.